richbl/watchfile-remote/README.md

 ### The Sender

 The sender component is a local LAN computer (typically a server that's always on).
-It's role will be to periodically send a token file (called `the_watchfile`) to the receiver.
+Its role will be to periodically send a token file (called `the_watchfile`) to the receiver.

 To configure the sender component: